The Basics of Regulation

 Why are regulations so complex?

-Despite the frequent need for regulatory complexity, most agencies strive to make their rules as simple and as clear as possible, while still protecting the public and fulfilling their core mission.
+Ironically, much of the complexity in our regulatory system is there at the request of regulated industries that routinely demand more nuanced, detailed and intricate rulemakings to boost their bottom lines.
+Despite the frequent demand for regulatory complexity, most agencies strive to make their rules as simple and as clear as possible while still protecting the public and fulfilling their core mission.

 Why is industry against regulation?